Symptoms, prognosis and Gleason score: What to know about prostate cancer

 While it is not known what causes prostate cancer, several factors may increase one’s risk of developing the condition.

-Age is the most common risk factor for getting prostate cancer, according to the Center for Diseases Control.
+Age is the most common risk factor for getting prostate cancer, according to the Centers for Disease Control.

 Older men between the ages of 65 and 74 and non-Hispanic Black men are more likely to get prostate cancer.